Koratun/metacognition_artificial_intelligence/README.md

 ## Getting Started in Python

-Setup a Python 3.9.10 venv in your workspace by running `python -m venv .venv` in your workspace.
+Setup a Python 3.9.10 venv (virtual environment) in your workspace by running `python -m venv .venv` in your workspace.
 Obviously, install 3.9.10 if you haven't done so already.

 If you are on Windows and VS Code, close all your terminals and open a new terminal.
 If an error appears, open a PowerShell window in Administrator mode and execute the following command: `Set-ExecutionPolicy RemoteSigned`.
 Then reopen a terminal window.